Skip to main content

 If you use props such as shouldCancelWhenOutside, simultaneousHandlers, waitFor etc. with gesture handlers, the handlers need to be mounted under a single GestureHandlerRootView.
 So it's important to keep the GestureHandlerRootView as close to the actual root view as possible.

 Note that GestureHandlerRootView acts like a normal View.
+Also, gestures will only be recognized within the GestureHandlerRootView area.
 So if you want it to fill the screen, you will need to pass { flex: 1 } like you'll need to do with a normal View.
 By default, it'll take the size of the content nested inside.

 tip